 Early Jalapeno Organic Pepper

-Early Jalapeno produces dark green 1.5" jalapeno peppers with a nice amount of heat.
-8,000 scoville units.
+Early Jalapeno produces dark green thick walled cone shaped 2” jalapeno peppers with a nice amount of heat.
 Maturity 65 days to green, 85 days to red.
 Approx. 190 seeds/pkg.

 Peppers require a long, warm growing season.
 Seed should be started indoors in March or 8 weeks prior to transplanting.
 To start seed indoors, sow 2-3 seeds 1⁄4” deep, in 1x1” cells and provide constant moisture and a soil temperature of 26-29 degrees C. After germination (1-2 weeks), thin seedlings to one per cell.
 Once seedlings develop 2-3 true leaves, transplant into larger containers (2x2” or 3x3”).